elaforge/karya/doc/overview.md

 signals.
 The MIDI backend can automatically multiplex an instrument across multiple channels to keep control changes isolated to their intended notes.
-Unfortunately this usually requires multiple instantiations of the same softsynth, or a multitimbral setup on a synthesize, but it's a MIDI limitation.
+Unfortunately this usually requires multiple instantiations of the same softsynth, or a multitimbral setup on a synthesizer, but it's a MIDI limitation.

 - Scales.
 Scales can use custom symbols and can take arguments for per-note pitch variations.
 Scale pitches can depend on signals (e.g. gradually